 This exhibition is no longer on view at the National Gallery.

-Sponsor: The exhibition is made possible by Louisa and Robert Duemling.
-It also is sponsored by Altria Group.
-Additional support is provided by The Exhibition Circle of the National Gallery of Art.
-This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
+Sponsor: The exhibition was made possible by Louisa and Robert Duemling.
+It was sponsored by Altria Group with additional support provided by The Exhibition Circle of the National Gallery of Art.
+The exhibition was supported by an indemnity from the Federal Council on the Arts and the Humanities.
 The film was made possible by the HRH Foundation.

 Audio and Video